Skip to content

 The application process is too complicated.
 Multiple forms, repeated assessments, unclear eligibility criteria.
 You have to ask the right questions in the right way to get the right answer.

 But there are also routes that work.
 You can self-refer directly for universal short breaks listed in the Local Offer.
-SENDIASS can walk you through the process and know what’s genuinely available in your area.
+Your local Special Educational Needs and Disability Information, Advice and Support Service (SENDIASS) can walk you through the process and knows what’s genuinely available in your area.
 And if you’re told no, there are formal routes to challenge that decision.

 What if the LA says no?